 \section{Parquet in practice}

 The solution of the non-linear set of equations \eqref{eq:parquet_eq} under the parquet approximation will now be discussed.
 This requires, first, that the time-dependent equations are expressed in frequency space and, then, that the spatial variables are projected in a spin-orbital basis.
+Note that, here, the focus is on a solution in terms of spectral representations for each quantity and none of them will be represented on a frequency grid.
 A spin-adapted version of these equations is also provided in the \SupInf.